 Prime Orion Philippines, Inc. (POPI) posted consolidated revenues of P1,037.1 million for the year ended June 2016 mainly attributable to the sale of land in Sto.
 Tomas, Batangas, J.P.
 Rizal St., Makati City and Mandaue City.
 Rental revenue improved by 13% compared to last year owing to the 4% improvement in overall occupancy for Tutuban Center and increase in rental rates.

-POPI ended the year with a consolidated net loss of P262.2 million including an impairment loss of P236 million to account for the decline in value of 1.388 billion shares of Cyber Bay Corporation.
-Reported net income in fiscal year 2014 of P205.9 million was due to the recognition of recovery from insurance and gain on sale of Available-for-Sale financial assets.
+POPI ended the year with a consolidated net income of P12.96 million which includes an impairment loss of P236 million to account for the decline in value of 1.388 billion shares of Cyber Bay Corporation.

 Group’s Plan Onwards

 In February 2016, POPI and Ayala Land, Inc. (ALI) entered into a Deed of Subscription whereby ALI subscribed to 2.5 billion common shares of stock POPI (equivalent to 51.06% equity interest in POPI), subject to certain terms and conditions at the price of P5.26 billion, from the increase in POPI’s authorized capital stock from P2.4 billion to P7.5 billion.
 On 4 July 2016, the Securities and Exchange Commission approved POPI’s increase in its authorized capital stock from P2.4 billion to P7.5 billion divided into 7.5 billion common shares, with par value of P1.00 per share.